Nancy O’Dell Leaves ‘Entertainment Tonight’ After Co-Hosting The Show Business News Program For 9 Years

 “….[John] passed away just a week ago.
 Shortly before his passing, he told me life is too short, do what makes you happy, you’re creating your own best life.
 I think I’ve heard Oprah say that too — two smart people — but I’m proud to have this show as part of my story.”

-After that, she noted that her “last sign off” was for John Ferriter as well as “for all the viewers whom [she has] an unbreakable bond with [because of her] daily chance to talk all things entertainment.”
+After that, she noted that her “last sign off” was for John Ferriter, as well as “for all the viewers whom [she has] an unbreakable bond with [because of her] daily chance to talk all things entertainment.”

-Nancy O’Dell said it best when she promised that her “unbreakable” bond “will never change.
+Nancy O’Dell said it best when she promised that her “unbreakable” bond will never change.
 So, it’s not goodbye, but rather just turning the page to the next chapter.

-Stay tuned for that next chapter as this popular broadcaster continues to pursue her very best life.
+Stay tuned for that next chapter, as this popular broadcaster continues to pursue her very best life.